jina-ai/executors/jinahub/encoders/text/AudioCLIPTextEncoder/README.md

 **AudioCLIPTextEncoder** is an encoder that encodes text using the [AudioCLIP](https://arxiv.org/abs/2106.13043) model.

-This encoder is meant to be used in conjunction with the AudioCLIP image and audio encoders, as it can embedd text, images and audio to the same latent space.
+This encoder is meant to be used in conjunction with the [AudioCLIPImageEncoder](https://github.com/jina-ai/executors/tree/main/jinahub/encoders/image/AudioCLIPImageEncoder) and [AudioCLIPEncoder](https://github.com/jina-ai/executors/tree/main/jinahub/encoders/audio/AudioCLIPEncoder), so that text, images and audio are embedded to the same latent space.

 You can use either the `Full` (where all three heads were trained) or the `Partial` (where the text and image heads were frozen) version of the model.

 The following arguments can be passed on initialization:

-- `model_path`: path of the pre-trained AudioCLIP model.
+- `model_path`: path to the pre-trained AudioCLIP model.
 - `default_traversal_paths`: default traversal path (used if not specified in request's parameters)
 - `default_batch_size`: default batch size (used if not specified in request's parameters)
 - `device`: device that the model is on (should be "cpu", "cuda" or "cuda:X", where X is the index of the GPU on the machine)

+#### Inputs

+`Document` with the `text` attribute.

+#### Returns

+`Document` with `embedding` fields filled with an `ndarray` of the shape 1024 with `dtype=nfloat32`.

 **Table of Contents**